Configure Privacy Settings in Matomo

 Step 3) Include a Web Analytics Opt-Out Feature on Your Site

 On your website, in your existing privacy policy page or in the ‘Legal’ page, you can actually add a way for your visitors to “opt-out” of being tracked by your Matomo server.
-By default, all of your website visitors are tracked, but if they opt-out by clicking on the opt-out checkbox, a cookie ‘piwik_ignore’ will be set.
-All visitors with a piwik_ignore cookie will not be tracked.
+By default, all of your website visitors are tracked, but if they opt-out by clicking on the opt-out checkbox, a cookie mtm_consent_removed will be set.
+All visitors with an mtm_consent_removed cookie will not be tracked.

-In Administration > Privacy > Users opt-out, you will be able to copy and paste the opt-out form code:
+In Matomo settings > Privacy > Users opt-out, you will be able to copy and paste the opt-out form code:

 The opt-out form code solution is simple to use and recommended for almost every use.
-You can make the opt-out look great on your website by customising the Opt-out iframe colors and fonts (text color, background color, font size, and font family).
+You can make the opt-out look great on your website by customising the Opt-out iframe colours and fonts (text colour, background colour, font size, and font family).

-Here below is the example opt-out form for this website.
-You can opt out from being tracked on demo.matomo.cloud (You will need to disable any ad-blockers in order to see the example):
+Below is the example opt-out form for the Matomo website.
+You can opt out from being tracked on matomo.org (you will need to disable any ad-blockers to see the example):

 In cases where you need to customise more aspects of the opt-out form (for example change the opt-out text itself), you can implement a custom visitor opt-out form using JavaScript.